ZamanLantra/git_docs_test/doc/developer_guide.rst

 (4) actions to be carry out if the particle has moved out of the mesh domain; (5) calculate the next most probable cell index to search.

-In additon to above, a user can provide a code-block to be executed only once per particle (during the first iteration of the do while loop) using the pre-processor directive ``DO_ONCE``.
+In additon to above, a user can provide a code-block to be executed only once per particle (during the first iteration of the do while loop) using the pre-processor directive ``OPP_DO_ONCE``.
 This will be beneficial if the move kernel is required to include the code to calculate position and velocity (rather than a separate ``opp_par_loop`` like in FemPIC).

 Additionally, if required deposit charge on nodes can be done at the place indicated by (3) in the elemental kernel.